Promoting Employee Health

 Furthermore, we make office health promotion leaders aware of the Lifestyle Scores for their respective workplace, thereby enabling them to formulate effective Health Actions.

 Based on their Lifestyle Scores, we distribute written notifications to employees that contain advice on their strengths and weaknesses as well as information on how they compare to employees of the same age and what kinds of efforts they should make in the future.
-By raising the percentage of employees with healthy lifestyle habits, these activities aim to increase our Companywide average Lifestyle Score to 77.0 (up 10 points compared with fiscal 2018).
+We also provide support for raising health awareness in collaboration with staff from Health Support Centers, workplaces, plants, and Company cafeterias.

-In addition, DENSO Kenko Station (DKS), developed in-house, is a health app that allows users to register not only Lifestyle Scores but also health checkup data, dietary data such as calories and salt content of food consumed at the company cafeteria, weight, step counts, blood pressure, and other data.
+In addition, DENSO Kenko Station (DKS), developed in-house, is a health app that allows users to register health checkup data, dietary data such as calories and salt content of food consumed at the company cafeteria, weight, step counts, blood pressure, and other data.
 Employees can utilize the app in their day-to-day health management.

 Efforts to Address Health-related Issues for Women